Education in Singapore: Convention on the Rights of Persons with Disabilities

 Before 2014, Singapore was one of only two countries in ASEAN that was not a signatory to the Convention on the Rights of Persons with Disabilities, which mandates that persons with disabilities should be guaranteed the right to inclusive education.

 Previously, "any child who is unable to attend any national primary school due to any physical or intellectual disability" was exempted from compulsory education, a policy changed in 2016 to make education compulsory for those with special needs from 2019.
 Another option is the special education schools built largely by the Ministry of Education and run by social service agencies.
 These schools receive more than 80% of their funding from the Ministry of Education, but have long waiting lists, according to Member of Parliament Sylvia Lim.
 The Singapore government has asserted that only "a very small number of children do not attend school each year", giving a figure of 8 students as compared to a primary school intake of roughly 43,000, and that requiring all special needs children to attend school would "impose unduly harsh requirements on their parents."
 This practice has been described as a "form of discrimination" by Sylvia Lim.

-The Convention was ratified in July 2013, and made effective on 18 August the same year.
+The Convention was ratified in July 2013, and made effective on 18 August that year.

 Junior colleges and centralised institutes

-The pre-university centres of Singapore such as Junior Colleges and Centralized institute are designed for students who wish to pursue a local university degree after two to three years of pre-university education.
+The pre-university centres of Singapore such as junior colleges and centralised institute are designed for students who wish to pursue a local university degree after two to three years of pre-university education.

-There are 19 Junior Colleges (JCs) and a Centralised Institute (CI), the Millennia Institute (MI, established 2004), with the National Junior College (NJC, established 1969) being the oldest and Eunoia Junior College (EJC, established 2017) the newest.
+There are 19 junior colleges (JCs) and a centralised institute (CI), the Millennia Institute (MI, established 2004), with the National Junior College (NJC, established 1969) being the oldest and Eunoia Junior College (EJC, established 2017) the newest.